m2osw/cluck/README.md

 Wikipedia example) must be unique and we use the computer name for that purpose.

-In the Snap! environment, the `snapcommunicator` daemon is responsible for connecting computers together.
-If a `snapcommunicator` receives two requests from two different computers to `CONNECT` themselves to it and both have the same name, the second connection is always refused.
+In the Snap! environment, the `communicatord` daemon is responsible for connecting remote computers together.
+If a `communicatord` receives two requests from two different computers to `CONNECT` and both have the same name, the second connection is always refused.

 The QUORUM Agreement